Using Large Language Models for Hyperparameter Optimization: HPOBench

 \subsection{Prompts}

 Our initial prompt is the concatenation of a generic message and the Sklearn documentation for specific hyperparameters.
-This is the initial message we use for all models. \begin{description} \item[beginning] You are helping tune hyperparameters for a \{model\}.
+We used the same initial message for all models.
+Our prompt is the concatenation of beginning, middle (model-dependent), and end. \begin{description} \item[beginning] You are helping tune hyperparameters for a \{model\}.
 Training is done with Sklearn.
 This is our hyperparameter search space: \end{description}

 These search space descriptions are copied verbatim from Sklearn and the benchmark configuration. \begin{description} \item[middle] \item[svm] C, regularization parameter.
 The strength of the regularization is inversely proportional to C. Must be strictly positive.
 The penalty is a squared l2 penalty.
 Type: UniformFloat, Range: [0.0009765625, 1024.0], Default: 1.0, on log-scale \\ gamma, Kernel coefficient for rbf, Type: UniformFloat, Range: [0.0009765625, 1024.0], Default: 0.1, on log-scale \item[logistic regression] alpha, constant that multiplies the regularization term.
 The higher the value, the stronger the regularization.
 Type: UniformFloat, Range: [1e-05, 1.0], Default: 0.001, on log-scale \\ eta0, The initial learning rate for the adaptive schedule.
 Type: UniformFloat, Range: [1e-05, 1.0], Default: 0.01, on log-scale \item[random forest] max\_depth, the maximum depth of the tree.
 Type: UniformInteger, Range: [1, 50], Default: 10, on log-scale \\ max\_features, the number of features to consider when looking for the best split.
 Type: UniformFloat, Range: [0.0, 1.0], Default: 0.5 \\ min\_samples\_leaf, the minimum number of samples required to be at a leaf node.
 Type: UniformInteger, Range: [1, 20], Default: 1 \\ min\_samples\_split, the minimum number of samples required to split an internal node.
 Type: UniformInteger, Range: [2, 128], Default: 32, on log-scale \item[neural net] alpha, l2 regularization, Type: UniformFloat, Range: [1e-08, 1.0], Default: 0.001, on log-scale \\ batch\_size, Type: UniformInteger, Range: [4, 256], Default: 32, on log-scale \\ depth, Type: UniformInteger, Range: [1, 3], Default: 3 \\ learning\_rate\_init, Type: UniformFloat, Range: [1e-05, 1.0], Default: 0.001, on log-scale \\ width, Type: UniformInteger, Range: [16, 1024], Default: 64, on log-scale \end{description}